xmendez/wfuzz/docs/user/advanced.rst

-params.post.<<name>>         Spcified HTTP request POST parameter pstrip                       Returns a signature of the HTTP request using the parameter's names without values (useful for unique operations) is_path                      Returns true when the HTTP request path refers to a directory.
+params.post.<<name>>         Spcified HTTP request POST parameter pstrip                       Returns a signature of the HTTP request using the parameter's names without values (useful for unique operations) is_path                      Returns true when the HTTP request path refers to a directory. reqtime                      Returns the total time that HTTP request took to be retrieved
 ============================ =============================================

 FuzzRequest URL field is broken in smaller (read only) parts using the urlparse Python's module in the urlp attribute.